mattjegan/mattjegan.github.io/_posts/2017-8-29-Chasing-Pythons-Recursion-Limit.md

 ---
 layout: post
-title: Getting Around Pythons Recursion Limit
+title: Chasing Pythons Recursion Limit
 ---

 I recently saw this post on Facebook:

-![The meme that started this all]({{ site.url }}/images/computersciencememerecursion.jpg) [_Credit Computer Science Memes for Travelling Salesman Teens_](https://www.facebook.com/pg/Computer-Science-Memes-for-Travelling-Salesman-Teens-419913568381772/posts/?ref=page_internal)
+![The meme that started this all]({{ site.url }}/images/computersciencememerecursion.jpg)

+[_Credit Computer Science Memes for Travelling Salesman Teens_](https://www.facebook.com/pg/Computer-Science-Memes-for-Travelling-Salesman-Teens-419913568381772/posts/?ref=page_internal)

 This led me to want to contradict the statement, although probably not recommended.
 So, lets consider the following python program: